-Mankind’s total destruction becomes a possibility when scientists discover that a planet is in route to a direct collision with Earth.
-As experts try to convince the international community of the impeding doom, engineers are working on creating a space ship that could take a handful of people to another habitable planet.
+Mankind’s total destruction becomes a possibility when scientists discover that a planet is en route to a direct collision with Earth.
+As experts try to convince the international community of their impeding doom, engineers are working on creating a space ship that could take a handful of people to another habitable planet.

 Reaction & Thoughts:

 “Your salvation doesn’t interest me; mine does.”

 Producer George Pal was a master at developing great looking, grandly produced fantasy films that served not only to stretch our imaginations, but also to further push technological advances in the film industry, especially in the optical effects department.
 The War of the Worlds, Tom Thump, and The Time Machine are among Pal’s most interesting and successful productions, and they all share the same ideas — fantastic stories vividly told using an array of visual imagery.

 When Worlds Collide was imaginatively directed by cameraman-turned-director Rudolph Mate (D.O.A.) from a screenplay by Sidney Boehm based on a novel by Edwin Balmer and Philip Wylie and lavishly filmed in Technicolor by John F. Seitz (Sunset Boulevard) and W. Howard Greene (Nothing Sacred).